vku1/sqlweb/README.md

 - g_SQL - sql select from database
 - g_FilterDropdownsAllowed - Filter enabled or not (YES/NO)
 - g_FilterDropdownsColumns - Example; select '%' as VendorName,'All vendors' as Vendor from dual union select VendorName,VendorName as Vendor from Vendors'
 - g_FilterDatalistsColumns - default type for Dropdown is <select><option> tags construction, but you can change it to datalist
-- g_FiltersDefaultValues - select '' as VendorName,'' as Vendor from dual // dual is https://en.wikipedia.org/wiki/DUAL_table, for sql server the same will be -> select '' as VendorName,'' as Vendor -- https://en.wikipedia.org/wiki/DUAL_table
+- g_FiltersDefaultValues - Oracle: select '' as VendorName,'' as Vendor from dual.
+MSSQL: select '' as VendorName,'' as Vendor.
 - g_TableColumnsSortingAllowed - Allow Columns Sorting by click them (YES/NO)
 - g_TableColumnsDefaultSorting - Default sorting sql syntah may be very useful for default view in reports (example: "ColumnName1 ASC, ColumnName2 DESC")
 - g_TableRowsUpdateAllowed - Allow Update operation on table (YES/NO)